LaravelToolKit/laravel-install-kit/README.md

 [![StyleCI](https://styleci.io/repos/55503103/shield)](https://styleci.io/repos/55503103)

-A simple Laravel PHP toolkit that contains and installs most of the Laravel packages  that I regularly need to get project up and running.
+A simple Laravel PHP toolkit that contains and installs most of the Laravel packages that I regularly need to get ky laravel projects up and running.
+It replace the need for stater kits like laravel-hackaton-starter https://github.com/unicodeveloper/laravel-hackathon-starter, not that these are bad I just prefer to roll my own on top of fresh install of laravel  `laravel new blog` or `composer create-project --prefer-dist laravel/laravel blog`, just keeps me sane `;-)`.

 ### Packages